 As a public speaker, Jackson has given talks on the intersection of theatre and disability at Lincoln Center, Brooklyn College, the City College of New York, the CUNY Neurodiversity Conference, and the 6th International Teaching Artist Conference.
 He has hosted the 2023 Marvels of Media Awards and was the keynote speaker for Arts for Autism 2023.

 As a teaching artist, Jackson has worked with Roundabout Theatre Company, Lincoln Center, Kaiser's Room, the Actionplay Neurodivergent Playwriting Lab, and the Sarah Lawrence College Theatre Outreach Program.

 Graduate of the Teaching Artist Project and the Teaching Artist Training Institute.

-I am a fabulously autistic playwright who seeks to encourage empathy through the embrace of the eccentric, the extravagant, the extreme, the experimental, and the extraordinary.
+I am a writer who seeks to encourage empathy through the embrace of the eccentric, the extravagant, the extreme, the experimental, and the extraordinary.

-My autism influences my art in the ways that I subvert theatrical realism (a boringly neuronormative aesthetic) with glittery grotesque goofiness, crafting loud, colorful, filthy worlds where strangeness is familiar and only the ordinary is unusual, ideally altering the audience’s collective worldview and leaving them more accepting of difference and otherness.
+I cartwheel past realism (a boringly neuronormative aesthetic) to create worlds where strangeness feels familiar and the ordinary feels unusual, ideally leaving audiences more accepting of difference and otherness.

-Basically, I would like to make people’s hearts bigger by making plays that are larger than life.
+Basically, I would like to make people’s hearts bigger by telling stories that are larger than life.